manish-1305/drug_review_sentiment_analysis/README.md

 => We used nltk vader sentiment analyser to find thwe sentiment scores and and used 4 models to test i.e logistic regression, Multinomial NB, linear SVC, Random forest but the linear SVC gives the best accuracy its about 94%.

- => We used Flask,HTML,CSS to build the app and UI, Deployed it in AWS and Heroku Cloud.
+ => We used Flask,HTML,CSS to build the app and UI, Deployed it on AWS and Heroku Cloud.

  ### The application funtionalities are-
 => You can write your comment or review in the text box and predict it to get the Sentiment of the comment ,,